skinny-pete/token-crowdfunding/README.md

 Options for NETWORK_NAME are currently:
 `localhost` - for deploying to an already running hardhat node
 `ropsten` - for deploying to the ropsten public testnet using the private key included in hardhat.config.js
+`mumbai` - for deploying to the Matic Mumbai testnet

 To start a hardhat node, the command is `npx hardhat node`